MG001-MI/systematic-trade-research/README.md

 - Exit orders executed at the next bar's open.

 **Position Sizing**
-- Fixed-fraction position sizing using 70% of available capital per trade.
+- Configurable fixed-fraction position sizing (Used 70% allocation per trade in this experiment)

 **Transaction Cost & Slippage Model**
 - Commission applied on both entry and exit.
 - ATR-based dynamic slippage model scaled by a configurable slippage factor.